Thymus Cancer: Stages

-The Masaoka staging system uses Roman numerals from I to IV (1 to 4) for the different stages:
+The system used most often to stage thymus tumors is known as the Masaoka system.
+This system uses Roman numerals from I to IV (1 to 4) for the different stages:

-Stage IIA.
-At this stage, the tumor has grown into the capsule surrounding the thymus gland.
+The tumor has grown into the capsule surrounding the thymus.

-Stage IVB.
-For this stage, the thymoma has spread through blood or lymph vessels to other organs, such as the liver or the kidneys.
+The thymoma has spread through blood or lymph vessels to other organs.
+These can include your liver or bones.